doiim/tikua/README.md

 - `contract` (ContractName): The name of the contract to retrieve the ABI for.

 Returns the ABI of the specified Cartesi contract.

+#### `decodeEtherDeposit` (For Backend decoding)

+Decodes the payload of an Ether deposit transaction into an object containing the deposit details.

+- `payload` (\`0x\${string}\`): The payload of the Ether deposit transaction.

+Returns an object containing the decoded details of the Ether deposit.

+Throws an error if the payload is invalid.

+#### `decodeERC20Deposit` (For Backend decoding)

+Decodes the payload of an ERC20 deposit transaction into an object containing the deposit details.

+- `payload` (\`0x\${string}\`): The payload of the ERC20 deposit transaction.

+Returns an object containing the decoded details of the ERC20 deposit.

+Throws an error if the payload is invalid or the ERC20 deposit transaction failed.

+#### `decodeERC721Deposit` (For Backend decoding)

+Decodes the payload of an ERC721 deposit transaction into an object containing the deposit details.

+- `payload` (\`0x\${string}\`): The payload of the ERC721 deposit transaction.

+Returns an object containing the decoded details of the ERC721 deposit.

+Throws an error if the payload is invalid.

+#### `decodeERC1155SingleDeposit` (For Backend decoding)

+Decodes the payload of an ERC1155 single deposit transaction into an object containing the deposit details.

+- `payload` (\`0x\${string}\`): The payload of the ERC1155 single deposit transaction.

+Returns an object containing the decoded details of the ERC1155 single deposit.

+Throws an error if the payload is invalid.

+#### `decodeERC1155BatchDeposit` (For Backend decoding)

+Decodes the payload of an ERC1155 batch deposit transaction into an object containing the deposit details.

+- `payload` (\`0x\${string}\`): The payload of the ERC1155 batch deposit transaction.

+Returns an object containing the decoded details of the ERC1155 batch deposit.

+Throws an error if the payload is invalid.

 ## Backend